 Any one of these is reason enough to request the carrier's line-item estimate and compare it against an independent one.

-If a West Palm Beach settlement does not cover the real cost of repair, an independent estimate usually shows exactly what was omitted.
-Ocean Point's Palm Beach County adjusters work no recovery, no fee under Fla.
+Bottom line: a second look is worth it when a West Palm Beach settlement does not cover the real cost of repair, especially when roof scope, matching, or code upgrades were left off.
+For a small, fully paid loss, self-representation can be the right call.
+Who it is for: Palm Beach County policyholders who want a licensed adjuster documenting the full loss.
+Ocean Point's adjusters work no recovery, no fee under Fla.
 Stat.
 626.854.
 Call (888) 824-1306 or request a free claim review.